vchrisb/Isilon-POSH/README.md

 * Websession support, no need to store password
 * PowerShell pipeline support
 * concurrently connecting to multiple Isilon clusters
-* close to 100% of the Platform API covered
+* 100% of the Platform API for OneFS v7.2 covered
 * confirmation and error handling

 #### Installation